Lynwood Hosts

 Mark Pace, historical interpreter, portrays Patriot John Penn, one of 56 colonial leaders who signed the Declaration of Independence in 1776.

+Historical interpreter Mark Pace, portrayed Patriot John Penn, a champion of liberty and one of 56 American Patriots who signed the Declaration of Independence in 1776.
 Just two weeks before the meeting, Pace was honored by the Granville County Historical Society in Oxford, North Carolina, for his impersonations of Penn in venues across North Carolina, Southside Virginia, and various state libraries and museums.
-For his Halifax talk, Pace was in period costume-complete with a parchment copy of the declaration-to give Penn’s “talk of the day” concerning the trials of adopting the document, as well as discussing his efforts to assist the Patriot cause during the Revolutionary War.
+For his Halifax talk, Pace was in period costume, complete with a parchment copy of the declaration.
+Pace gave Penn’s “talk of the day” concerning the trials of adopting the document, as well as discussing his efforts to assist the Patriot cause during the Revolutionary War.

 Pace, who is a member of Halifax County’s Historical Society as well as the Granville County Historical Society, majored in history at UNC at Chapel Hill.
 After graduation in 1984, Pace switched directions to work as an art director and illustrator in advertising and later started his own freelance advertising and illustration company.
 Since retiring, he has been the North Carolina Room Specialist at the Thornton Library in Oxford, NC.